Shyness, its definition, as well as others, for the sake of comparison.

 Once puberty hit, I was often labeled the moody, emotional one of the family.
 I rarely smiled, always angry at something.

-As I come to terms with my youth, I realize now that I was not so much a moody b**ch, as lost, not knowing who I was or wanted to be.
+As I come to terms with my youth, I realize now that I was not so much a moody b**ch as lost, not knowing who I was or wanted to be.
 Being left alone was a way to figure it out.
-My siblings always seemed pretty carefree, had lots of friends and got along with almost everybody.
+My siblings always seemed pretty carefree, had lots of friends, and got along with almost everybody.
 That was not my modus operandi.
 I tried, but was uncomfortable in my own skin.
-So anger was the response and self centeredness became the prominent behavior.
+So anger was the response, and self-centeredness became the prominent behavior.

 This assessment offends me.